Loader gif

 The bottom line

 To effectively manage your quarterly estimated tax payments, you need to accurately assess your tax situation and carefully plan to ensure you’re paying the correct tax rate based on your tax bracket.
-Meticulous bookkeeping will help you avoid overpaying or underpaying, so you aren’t stuck waiting for a tax refund all year or with a big tax bill when you file your federal tax return.
+Meticulous bookkeeping will help you avoid overpaying or underpaying, so you aren’t stuck waiting for a tax all year or with a big tax bill when you file your federal tax return.

 This article is for informational purposes only and not legal or financial advice.